Q. Which of the following statements regarding Fog and Mist are correct?

 1. Fog contains more moisture than mist

-3. Fog is a cloud with its base at or very near to ground.
+3. Fog is a cloud with its base at or very near to ground

-Select the correct code from the options given below:
+Select the correct option from the codes given below:

 Answer: Only 2, 3 & 4